 Black Friday 2020 CPU deals: the best Intel and AMD deals you can get right now

-Black Friday is fast approaching and we’re finally starting to see some proper Black Friday CPU deals start to emerge.
-Most are limited to the premium end of the price spectrum, unfortunately, but if you’re looking to pick up one of Intel’s new 10th Gen Comet Lake CPUs this is great time to do it.
-To help you get the best possible prices, I’ve gathered together all the best Black Friday CPU deals right here in one handy location.
-I’ll be updating this article on a regular basis as we get closer to the big day and more CPU deals start going live, so make sure you pop this page in your bookmarks to keep on top of the latest deals.
+The number of great Black Friday CPU deals is pretty small this year, but if you’re looking to upgrade your PC with a new Intel or AMD processor, you’re in the right place, as we’ve rounded up all the best Black Friday CPU deals happening in the UK and the US right here.
+Most of this year’s Black Friday CPU deals are limited to the premium end of the price spectrum, unfortunately, but if you’re looking to pick up one of Intel’s new 10th Gen Comet Lake CPUs this is still a good time to do so.
+I’ll be updating this article on a regular basis as more CPU deals start going live, so make sure you pop this page in your bookmarks to keep on top of the latest deals.

 To help make things nice and easy, you can also click the links to the right to go straight to your CPU deal category of choice, or just carry on reading to get the full spread – whatever you prefer.
 You’ll find all the best UK and US CPU deals here, as well as brief explanations of what they can do and how much they’ve fallen in price.